oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-anonymize-restcalls/use-redaction-anonymize-restcalls.md

     ![Pre-Redaction REST Call](images/pre-redaction-rest.png)

-## Task 2: Apply Data Redaction Policy to the Table
+## Task 2: Create users and upload data

 1. Navigate back to the **Database Actions** SQL Development page for Admin.
 Grant access for `EMPLOYEESEARCH_PROD` to the `DBMS_REDACT` package by pasting the text below in the worksheet.